MuhammadAsad878/todo-app-react-tailwind/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo and submit a pull request.
+Here's how:

-1. Fork the project
+1. Fork the repo
 2. Create your feature branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m "Add your message here"`
+3. Commit your changes: `git commit -m "Your message"`
 4. Push to the branch: `git push origin feature/YourFeature`
 5. Open a pull request